What is a Shopify Backorder?

 - Collect revenue upfront, which can help fund your next production run

-1. Unexpected demand spikes
+1. Help in unexpected demand spikes

 Backorders often start when demand moves faster than your inventory planning.
 Viral products are a perfect example.
 They turn slow-moving stock into a sellout overnight, and most stores don’t see it coming.